uhppoted/uhppote-core/README.md

 # uhppote-core

 Go API for low-level access to the UT0311-L0x* TCP/IP Wiegand access control boards.
-This module provides the device level access for the *uhppote-cli*, *uhppoted-rest* and *uhppoted-mqtt* modules.
+This module implements the device level interface used by *uhppote-cli*, *uhppoted-api*, *uhppoted-rest*, etc.

 Supported operating systems:
 - Linux